 Sound deadening isn’t a huge issue to remove, but it does need some consideration.
 If you watch National Geographic’s Car SOS, you may have seen our secret way to do this when vehicles are with us for complete shell cleaning.
 Alternatively, a chisel and hammer should do the trick – it is a labourious task though, of course.
 You may decide to leave it in place, which is not a problem, it’s the age old predicament that you do not know what the sound deadening is covering up though.

-Epoxy paint priming is a popular option that we are pleased to offer.
+To help prevent rusting of your exposed steel shell and panels, we offer a paint priming service for all vehicles worked on at our facility.
+Epoxy paint priming is our most popular option – as we are able to provide the paint, specially supplied by our local paint shop.
 It provides protection to shells and panels during transportation and storage.
 Like everything we do, this process is completed in its own, purpose built area within our Wolverhampton facility.

 This Porsche 911 was used for racing.
 It’s owner removed as much weight from the vehicle as possible.
 He even resorted to cutting holes into the rear arches, which will most likely be replaced to reinstate the strength that could have been lost from the shell.
 The car has since been retired and plans are to return it to a road-legal vehicle.
 As part of this journey, the owner asked us to remove the paint, filler and rust.